thechocobowhisperer/andora/README.md

 ## Why?

-Andora's wiki is created for the purpose of having a central hub of knowledge related to the "living world", Andora.
+Andora's wiki is created for the purpose of having a central hub of knowledge related to the persistent world, Andora.